alttch/eva3/doc/lm/lm_api.rst

 * **save=1** save connected controller configuration on the disk immediately after creation

-Returns result="OK" if the controller is connected, or result="ERROR", if the error occurred.
+Returns result="OK" if the controller is connected, or result="ERROR", if an error occurred.

-The remote controller id is being obtained and set automatically according to its hostname or **name** field in the controller configuration.
+The remote controller id is obtained and set automatically according to its hostname or **name** field in the controller configuration.
 The remote controller id can't be changed.

 Errors: